Colab and Bloom is a collaboration of wine industry veterans who’ve gathered together to create brilliant wines at approachable prices.

 Scope: Name Generation / Package Design + Production Management / Website Design.

 The Cordelia; a special series of premium red wines, named after the winery owner's daughter.
 The design grounds itself around Art Deco influences; being that Cordelia was a popular name of that era.

 Featuring copper foils, textured paper and a classic yet modern colour palette.
 Finished with a wax dipped closure and indivually hand-written bottle numbers, 'The Cordelia' is one of a kind.

 Due to the success of McLaren Vale's Mullygrub food truck, Mullygrub took the leap to open a permanent cafe.
 I was commissioned to direct the exterior and interior fit-out design; creating a new experience within the brand parameters I had set for the food truck.

-The result was a refreshing and natural light-filled atmosphere that has strong street appeal and point-of-difference within the local cafe industry.
+The result was a natural light-filled and engaging atmosphere that has strong point-of-difference within the local cafe scene.

 Address: 114 Main Road, McLaren Vale SA 5171

 Sashiko Series; the playful foundation and introduction into Sew & Sew Wines.
 A fresh balance between youthful and punchy.
 Positioned at an accessible price bracket, these wines are ready to be enjoyed here and now.